TACTICAL EDGE DOCTRINE

 Rules of Engagement

-• Trade because you are bored
+• You trade because you’re bored

-• Chase because you feel late
+• You chase because you feel late

-• Hold because you hope
+• You hold because you hope

 Our core belief